 Level 5 Autonomy is Always Everywhere

-“Level 5 automation means, in my definition, always everywhere,” says Axel Gern, chief technology officer of Torc’s new technology and software development center in Stuttgart, Germany.
+Is Level 5 autonomy possible?
+The answer is complicated.
+For answers, we turned to Axel Gern, chief technology officer of Torc’s technology and software development center in Stuttgart, Germany.
+“Level 5 automation means, in my definition, always everywhere,” says Axel.
 “It needs to make safe decisions when you’re driving through the desert in Africa, or in the middle of Bangalore.
 But do we need to drive there autonomously?
 No, not right now.”